 Northway Christian Church, Dallas

-Keri Day, Associate Professor of Theological and Social Ethics & Black Church Studies, Brite Divinity School, Fort Worth, TX
+Timothy Lee, Associate Professor of the History of Christianity and Director of Asian (Korean) Church Studies, Brite Divinity School, Fort Worth, TX

 Northway Christian Church, Dallas